manugupta-or/homepage-v0/_pages/about.md

 ---

  <p>I am an assistant professor in <a href = "https://www.iitr.ac.in/departments/DM/" target="_blank">management studies</a>  at <a href = "https://www.iitr.ac.in/" target="_blank">IIT Roorkee</a>.
 My research interests are broadly in decision making under uncertainty.
-In the past, I have worked on several areas such as machine learning, restless bandits, game theory and queuing theory. </p>
+In the past, I have worked on several areas such as machine learning, restless bandits, game theory and queuing systems. </p>

 <p>On these pages you will be able to find a lot about my technical interests.
 I hope you enjoy them and find them helpful to what interests you.
 I believe that a curious mind along with good knowledge of techniques can systematically approach several challenging problems. </p>